-• Actions taken to investigate the complaint and outcome of the investigation.
+Actions taken to investigate the complaint and outcome of the investigation.
 Action taken to remedy the situation.
-Date on which feedback was provided to complainant.
-Complaints logged Complaints followed up and Closed out.
-Housekeeping 2 25 • must be ensured during all development phases.
+Date on which feedback was provided to complainant. maintain register Complaints logged Complaints followed up and Closed out.
+Housekeeping 25 All construction and operational areas must be always kept in a neat and orderly condition.
+An efficient removal system of waste and rubble must be ensured during all development phases.
 All operational facilities, including vehicles, should be actively maintained.
 Any areas for material storage, waste sorting and other potentially intrusive activities must be screened from view as far as considered feasible.
 Regularly inspect all construction machinery and holding tanks for leaks or damages.
+Place generators on drip trays.
+Repair any defects as soon as possible.
+In the case of leaks, ensure that the leaking water or effluent is captured and not released into the environment.
+Service and refuel equipment that uses hydrocarbon fuels, oils, lubricants, and other hazardous chemicals at the designated area at the Site Camp only under conditions approved by JW EO/ECO Ensure that absorbent pads (or equivalent) and/ or drip trays are available to collect any oil, fluid, etc. in the case of a breakdown or emergency repair outside the designated area.
+Keep a copy of fuels and hazardous substance inventory on site.
 All Contractors Throughout Visual inspection of site camp/ construction site Regular inspection reports by SHE Officer and JW EO